delislej/gsprojectodin/README.md

 # Project Odin

-### Odin is an data platform for CCAs and LSEs that empowers electricity consumers with real time pricing data.
+### Odin is a data platform for CCAs and LSEs that empowers electricity consumers with real time pricing data.

 ### Consumers can view real time price information at 5 minute intervals, as well as the greenhouse gas (GHG) intensity of the grid.